Sampling-Based Multi-Modal Multi-Robot Multi-Goal Path Planning

 Some examples with their corresponding subgoals can be seen below:

-Some of the intermediate configurations we show there are in collision since we simply reset the agent without a goal to its home pose.
+Some of the intermediate configurations we show there are in collision since we simply reset the agent without a goal to its home pose (which might be in collision if the robot is now moving an object).

 Motion Planners